 What is a cash flow score?

 A cash flow score is a measure of credit risk based on how money moves into and out of a bank account over time.
-Instead of relying only on traditional bureau data, it uses transaction-derived signals to assess financial stability, repayment capacity, and risk.
-Carrington Labs’ Cashflow Score is built from de-identified transaction data and returns a score, a risk segment, and explainable drivers to support decision transparency and governance.
+Instead of relying only on bureau data, it uses transaction-derived signals to assess borrower behavior, financial stability, repayment capacity, and risk.

 How is a cash flow score calculated?